clojure-emacs/cider/doc/contributing.md

 Report issues and suggest features and improvements on the [GitHub issue tracker](https://github.com/clojure-emacs/cider/issues).
-Don't ask questions on the issue tracker - the mailing list and the IRC channel are the places for questions.
+Don't ask questions on the issue tracker - use the [support channels](support.md) instead.

-If you want to file a bug, please clone this repo and provide sufficient details to reproduce the issue.
-Start by running `make run-cider`.
+If you want to file a bug, please provide all the necessary info listed in our issue reporting template (it's loaded automatically when you create a new GitHub issue).

+It's usually a good idea to try to reproduce (obscure) bugs in isolation.
+You can do this by cloning CIDER's GitHub repo and running `make run-cider` inside it.
 This will bring up Emacs with only the latest version of CIDER loaded.
 By starting fresh, with the latest code, we can ensure that the problem at hand isn't already fixed or caused by interactions with other packages.

 ### Patches